-Summary : Experience the wonders of the Antarctic while taking full advantage of the luxurious all-inclusive lifestyle provided by the world’s best and most uncompromising service of any expedition ship, including spacious suites and comfortable common areas.
-Follow in the footsteps of brave and daring explorers, the likes of Roald Amundsen, James Weddell, James Clark Ross, and Ernest Shackleton.
+Summary : Experience the trip of a lifetime and follow in the footsteps of brave explorers, the likes of Roald Amundsen and Ernest Shackleton.
 A frosted wilderness of glistening white as far as the eye can see, dominated by natural ice sculptures like enormous works of avant-garde art, await you.
 Hear the cries of penguins multiplied by the thousands, watch leopard seals and sea lions perfectly at ease in the company of visitors, feel the unspeakable magnificence of a whale breaching from beneath cold ocean waters.
+Experience the wonders of the Antarctic while taking full advantage of the luxurious all-inclusive lifestyle and uncompromising service, including spacious suites and comfortable common areas.

-Departing from Buenos Aires, take a charter flight to Ushuaia and transfer to the port.
+Departing from Buenos Aires, fly to Ushuaia and transfer to the port.
 Embark the vessel and meet the Expedition Leaders.

-Stanley is the capital of the remote Falkland Islands, and has a distinct British ambience and feel.
-Stroll through the charming streets of this colourful little town, lined with quaint cottages and a variety of traditional pubs.
+Stanley is the capital of the remote Falkland Islands, and has a distinct British ambiance and feel.
+Stroll through the charming streets of this colorful little town, lined with quaint cottages and a variety of traditional pubs.
 Visit a 19th-century Anglican cathedral, wander through the small local museum, and see the lingering reminders of the 1986 Falklands War.

 As you begin to venture further south, take full advantage of spectacular midnight sunsets on deck, or bring your camera and binoculars to capture the entirety of nature’s splendor.
 It is very possible to witness humpback and killer whales in their native habitats, and perhaps even catch a glimpse of the wandering albatross, easily recognized by its black wingtips and large wingspan.